Lawyer Burnout

 If there is one word we hear from lawyers in our Leave Law Behind community more often than any other term, it is "burnout," as in "I'm so burned out practicing law, I need to leave before my mental and physical health suffers any more."

-In this article, we're going to do a deep dive into what burnout means in the context of lawyers' health.
-We will examine why being a lawyer takes such a toll on you, as well as provide you with some actionable ways you can free yourself from this "broken system that is the legal profession."
+In this article, we will dive into what lawyer burnout means in the context of attorneys’ health.
+We will deep dive into why you may be experiencing burnout, some of its early signs, and lawyer burnout’s negative effects.
+We will also discuss ways many attorneys have been able to prevent burnout.
+We will examine why the legal profession takes such a toll on you and why you cannot set boundaries, and will also provide some actionable ways to free yourself from this "broken system that is the legal profession."

 What does lawyer burnout mean?